bayareala8s/Architecting-on-Azure/Infrastructure/LoadBalancer/README.md

 Keep in mind that Azure Load Balancer can also be configured for inbound NAT rules, outbound connections, and can be used for both public and private IP addresses.

-Here's a simple text diagram of an Azure Load Balancer:

 ```
 [Internet]
     |